mwieder/myPower/README.md

 5. Log files are CSV type and will be saved into /home/pi/myPower/log

-The myPower program was created using LiveCode community version 7.0.4
+The myPower program was created using LiveCode community version 7.0.4 windows -> https://drive.google.com/file/d/12pmye5RoCY0KfHj_ayjftTeS7RpJrc0Y/view?usp=sharing

---Livecode Community 7.0.4 Download Links--
-Livecode Community 7.0.4 for Windows -> https://drive.google.com/file/d/12pmye5RoCY0KfHj_ayjftTeS7RpJrc0Y/view?usp=sharing